longnca/quick-tutorials/git-github/git-and-github.md

 git config --global user.email "your-github-email@example.com"
 ```

-## 2. Creating a local repo and initializing Git:
+## Creating a local repo and initializing Git

 ### Step 1: Create a local repo:
 - Now, let's create a new local directory where you want to store your project files.